fabric8io/fabric8/docs/arquillian.md

 ### Overview

-This extension, wll create and manage a temporary namespace for your tests, apply all Kubernetes resources required to create your environment and once everything is ready it will run your tests.
+This extension will create and manage a temporary namespace for your tests, apply all Kubernetes resources required to create your environment and once everything is ready it will run your tests.

-This extension, will not mutate neither your containers *(by deploying, reconfiguring etc)* nor your Kubernetes resources, and takes a black box approach to testing.
+This extension will not mutate neither your containers *(by deploying, reconfiguring etc)* nor your Kubernetes resources, and takes a black box approach to testing.

 ### Features
 - Hybrid *(in or out of Kubernetes/Openshift)*